 The company's announced an upward revision to its full-year earnings forecast for FY03/24 at the time of the 1H results announcement (dated November 7, 2023).
 The revised forecast calls for sales of JPY113.8bn (+3.9% YoY), EBITDA of JPY6.6bn (+7.8% YoY), operating profit of JPY3.5bn (+10.7% YoY), recurring profit of JPY3.5bn (+2.8% YoY), and net income attributable to owners of the parent of JPY1.7bn (+2.5% YoY).
-Despite the anticipated impact of shipment adjustments in the Manufacture and Market Pharmaceuticals business from Q3 onwards, the company raised its full-year forecast in light of the better-than-expected 1H results.
+The company raised its full-year forecast to reflect the betterthan-expected 1H results.
+It maintained its initial outlook for 2H in light of the impact of shipment adjustments in the Manufacture and Market Pharmaceutical business.